 Due to COVID-19, all our training is being done virtually via Zoom.
 We have virtual workshops specific to Covid-19 on stress management, easing emotional distress and supporting employees.
 For more information on these workshops please contact us.

-If you’ve taken a physical first aid course; you’ve learned the skills needed to help someone experiencing a sudden illness or injury.
-People can also have mental health crisis, and it is important that more Canadians know how to provide help in these situations too.
+If you’ve taken a physical first aid course, you’ve learned the skills needed to help someone experiencing a sudden illness or injury.
+People can also have a mental health crisis, and it is important that more Canadians know how to provide help in these situations too.